 In conclusion, developing a universal model for predictive maintenance in complex production systems is crucial for enhancing efficiency and productivity in the Fourth Industrial Revolution era.
 The taxonomy method identifies predictive variables and creates a consistent measurement model for maintenance systems.
-This model presents a new paradigm for planning and implementing manufacturing processes by leveraging communication technologies and decentralised operations.
+This model presents a new paradigm for and planning implementing manufacturing processes by leveraging and decentralised communication technologies operations.
 Future research should focus on empirically testing the model in real production environments and developing a digital twin-like software framework to implement presented concepts fully.